 I have other expansion ideas for future years but for now, this is a large enough space to maintain for one woman.

 The side garden is another story.
 It is a work in progress to say the vary least.

-Prior to the changes, three small in-ground beds housed a few random items that were simply refusing to die from last year’s veggie patch.
+Before the changes, three small in-ground beds housed a few random items that were simply refusing to die from last year’s veggie patch.
 Within those, a few seeds were sown to fill in the blank spaces.